 - 6 in the North West (including four in the city of Derry/Londonderry)

 - 15 in other towns and cities across Northern Ireland

 Neighbourhood Partnerships have been established in each Neighbourhood Renewal Area as a vehicle for local planning and implementation.
 Each Neighbourhood Partnership should include representatives of key political, statutory, voluntary, community and private sector stakeholders.
 Together, they have developed long term visions and action plans designed to improve the quality of life for those living in the area.

-- Neighbourhood Renewal Area Annual Reports 2013/14 - areas outside Belfast and the North West
+- Neighbourhood Renewal Annual Reports 2016/17 - areas outside Belfast and the North West

 If you have any queries about the Neighbourhood Renewal Partnerships and their membership please contact the relevant office: